Scale Up Your Pizza Game with a Pizza Dough Weight Chart

 For example, you want to make four 12-inch Neapolitan pizzas.
 Looking at the chart above, you see that 275g of dough is needed per pie, for a total of 1100g of dough.
 At 885g total, the standard recipe is not enough to make the four dough balls you want.

 In theory, you could double it, but that is a lot of dough, and your mixer might not be able to handle it.
-A better way is to use the baker’s percentages of your recipe and the finished dough calculator.
+Using the baker’s percentages of your recipe and the finished dough calculator is better.